stevemiles70/Acronis-Teknov8-AzureDR-EvalGuide-Draft01/README.md

 # Acronis-Teknov8-AzureDR-EvalGuide-Draft01
-This project repository aims to provide an evaluation guide for Disaster Recovery for Azure VMs using Acronis
+This project aims to provide an evaluation guide for Disaster Recovery for Azure VMs using Acronis

 ## About this documentation